Elizabeth Diller

-Elizabeth Diller, also known as Liz Diller, is an American architect and partner in Diller Scofidio + Renfro, which she co-founded in 1979.
+Elizabeth Diller, also known as Liz Diller, is an American architect and partner in Diller Scofidio + Renfro, which she co-founded in 1981.
 She is also an architecture professor at Princeton University.

 Life

-Elizabeth Diller was born in 1954 in Łódź, Poland, to Jewish parents.
-The family emigrated to the United States in 1960 when she was six years old.
+Elizabeth Diller was born in 1958 in Łódź, Poland, to Jewish parents.
+The family emigrated to the United States in 1960 when she was two years old.

 Diller earned her B.Arch in 1979 from the Cooper Union School of Architecture.
-She met Ricardo Scofidio during her studies; he was her teacher then her tutor.
-After earning her degree, they later married in the 1980s.
+She met Ricardo Scofidio during her studies; he was her teacher and then her tutor.
+After earning her degree and working as an assistant professor, they later married in the 1980s.
 Since the 2000s, she has become well-known for her work with conceptual architecture, museums and other cultural institutions.

 Awards and honors

-Diller is considered among the most influential designers of cultural spaces and in 1999 received the first MacArthur Foundation fellowship in architecture.
-In 2002, Diller designed the Blur Building for the Swiss Expo with this money.
+Diller is considered among the most influential designers of cultural spaces and in 1999 she and Scofidio received the first MacArthur Foundation fellowship in architecture.
+In 2002, they designed the Blur Building for the Swiss Expo with this money.

-In 2000 she was awarded the James Beard Award for Outstanding Restaurant Design.
+In 2000, Diller Scofidio was awarded the James Beard Award for Outstanding Restaurant Design.